vizdata-f21/project-1-the_scatterplots/README.md

 median park size, spending per resident, etc., to also have more city land dedicated to public parks.
 This assumption was on the grounds that a monetary dedication to public parks would result in a zoning dedication as well.
 The geographic distribution of the 20 cities we plotted also provided interesting observations.
 The 10 cities with the lowest scores were all in the South and Southeast regions of the United States.
-The top 10 cities in 2020 are all in the Northeast, Midwest, and California.
-We assume that this might imply that local governments in these regions are more invested in creating higher-quality parks for their residents.
+The top 10 cities in 2020 are all in the Northeast, Midwest, and the state of California.
+We assume that this might imply that local governments in these regions and state are more invested in creating higher-quality parks for their residents.
 Another possibility is that the Northeast, Midwest, and California cities have a wealthier tax base and can invest more tax-payer money into public parks.

 The stacked bar plot highlights three critical amenities for the top 10 and bottom 10 cities in 2020.
 In general, total amenities per 10K